wd5gnr/1802UNO/readme.md

 * Plus (1 sec) >

 That means that like KIM UNO, you don't need the hardware to run it (well, you do need the Arduino).

+In addition, you can write to the terminal from 1802 code at port 1.
+If you want to read from the terminal, you can enter a | character.
+Once you do, the terminal will not act as a front panel anymore.

+The 1802 code can control that mode by writing a 1 to port 7 to disable the serial front panel.
+A zero will reenable it.

+Here's a simple terminal program:

+0000: 69 32 00 64 30 00

+Remember to turn the terminal front panel off with | before you try this.

 LEDs
 ===